Share

 Reliable

 Reliability is extremely important to look for in an employee.
-Having someone who is reliable on your team means that you can trust them to consistently meet deadlines, listen to instructions, show up on time, and take their job seriously.
-You should always feel like you can depend on your employee to be as responsible as possible when it comes to their job.
+Having someone reliable on your team means you can trust them to consistently meet deadlines, listen to instructions, show up on time, and take their job seriously.
+You should always feel like you can depend on your employee to be as responsible as possible regarding their job.

 Great Work Ethic

-Meeting deadlines means nothing if the work that’s produced isn’t top-quality.
-That’s why it’s also necessary to seek out people who exemplify a great work ethic.
-Those who go the extra mile, thrive on producing fantastic results, never have to be asked twice, and don’t stop until the task is complete—and completed well—will be a huge benefit to your team.
+Meeting deadlines means nothing if the work that's produced isn't top-quality.
+That's why seeking people who exemplify a great work ethic is also necessary.
+Those who go the extra mile, thrive on producing fantastic results, never have to be asked twice, and don't stop until the task is complete — and completed well — will greatly benefit your team.

 Self-Starter

-A self-starter is someone who has no problem taking matters into their own hands when necessary.
-If they spot a way to improve a process or simply come across a task that needs to be completed—even if it’s not part of their general duties—they’ll go out of the way to do it.
-These are very driven individuals who know how to get the job done independently and effectively, without much direction from others.
+A self-starter has no problem taking matters into their own hands when necessary.
+If they spot a way to improve a process or simply come across a task that needs to be completed — even if it's not part of their general duties — they'll go out of the way to do it.
+These are very driven individuals who know how to do the job independently and effectively without much direction from others.

 Team Player

 Being a team player is equally as important as being an independent self-starter.
-A mix of these qualities ensures a versatile individual who can adapt to a variety of situations.
-Having the ability to work well in a team setting, in particular, also indicates that an employee can communicate effectively, work with a variety of personalities, has decent interpersonal skills, and understands their role on the team.
+A mix of these qualities ensures a versatile individual who can adapt to various situations.
+Working well in a team setting, in particular, indicates that an employee can communicate effectively, work with various personalities, has decent interpersonal skills, and understands their role on the team.

 Enthusiastic